Eligibility

 Additional Eligibility Criteria

-• Nonjudicial Foreclosure.
-You received a Notice of Sale with a scheduled sale or auction date, sent by a third-party trustee or law firm.
+- Nonjudicial Foreclosure.
+You received a Trustee’s Notice of Sale with a scheduled sale or auction date, sent by a third-party trustee or law firm.

-• Judicial Action.
-You were served with a summons and complaint for foreclosure of a manufactured home, forfeiture of a land sale contract, or eviction from a manufactured home park.
+- Judicial Action.
+You were served with a summons and complaint for foreclosure, repossession or “replevin” of a manufactured home, action on a land sale contract, or eviction from a manufactured home park.

-Homeowners in foreclosure must first work with a HAF intake partner to evaluate their workout options and the possibility of submitting a HAF application.
+Homeowners in foreclosure may also work with a free HAF intake partner to evaluate their workout options and to submit a HAF application.
 While working with an intake partner is free for the homeowner, please know that HAF intake partners may not be able to accommodate last-minute requests, will require their own intake paperwork, and may require completion of foreclosure avoidance counseling.

 HAF intake partners can also represent homeowners in the pre-foreclosure Oregon Foreclosure Avoidance mediation program where a homeowner meets with their servicer to explore workout options.
 Homeowners are encouraged to take any servicer workout option available because HAF funds may be fully allocated and are intended as a last resort.
 Servicers or lenders typically start this process, and the program has helped many homeowners.
 However, it is best to wait for a servicer or lender to start the process; if a homeowner initiates the process too early, they can increase the risk of foreclosure and limit their options.